nathdunn/Graphics/README.md

 # Graphics
-Files from the work I did in my Graphics class
+Files from the work I did in my Graphics class.
 The main file to look at is raytracer.cc, which is the code that takes the drivers and turns them into images (as .ppm files, viewable in gimp).

 File driver02.txt is a file that can be taken as input for raytracer.cc to make an image.
 Additional drivers can be written using similar specifications to those found in driver02.txt.
 To run the code to produce the result image, type: